LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 -------------------

 *	The functions :func:`misc.gzip` and :func:`misc.gunzip` have been removed
-	as Python 3.2 has the functions: :func:`gzip.compress` and :func:`gzip.uncompress`, which do the same.
+	as Python 3.2 has the functions :func:`gzip.compress` and :func:`gzip.uncompress`, which do the same.